mcanouil/NACHO/inst/app/www/about-bd.md

 Within these ranges, relatively few reporters on the slide surface will overlap, enabling the instrument to accurately tabulate counts for each reporter species.
 A **Binding Density** significantly greater than the upper limit in either range is indicative of overlapping reporters on the slide surface.
 The counts observed in lanes with a **Binding Density** at this level may have had significant numbers of codes ignored, which could potentially affect quantification and linearity of the assay.
-Some of the factors that may contribute to increased **Binding Density** are listed in the Factors affecting **Binding Density** box.